Best-Ever Oven-Fried Chicken Recipe

 It takes time though, and I usually just plain forget to brine it ahead of time, so I end up making if far less often than the children would like.
 My youngest two boys especially ask for it on a weekly basis.
 I don't mind running it off every few months, but I had to come up with a better "everyday" version.

 After some playing around, my boy Bladen and I hit upon a pretty dang good compromise.
-I call it a compromise, but don't think of this dish as if you were having to accept less.
+I call it a compromise but don't think of this dish as if you were having to accept less in order to save time and money.
 This one packs as much flavor as the original.
 On top of that it's faster, far healthier, and can be thrown together in about 10 minutes.
-After that you just have some baking time.
-Use that to put together a big fat green salad, and you've got a budget friendly meal that is good for you, and tastes like great comfort food.
+After that, you just have some baking time.
+Use that to put together a big fat green salad, and you've got a budget friendly meal that is good for you and tastes like great comfort food.